 It’s true!
 Multi-day events or series are possible through Find My Zen.

-Our recommendation is that if you’ve never taught before, you first teach a one-time event to get your feet wet.
+We recommend that if you’ve never taught before, you first teach a one-time offer to get your feet wet.
 Get comfortable, warm up to standing in front of a room of students, and use those who book as good research subjects to learn how you might structure an event.

 What is a multi-day event or series?